nesquikm/rethink_poc/memory-bank/progress.md

 - ✅ Disabled state for tabs in previous conversation turns
 - ✅ "SELECTED" badge for chosen responses in conversation history
 - ✅ Fixed width layout for consistent user experience
+- ✅ Rich text formatting with markdown support for code, tables, and lists

 ### Architecture
 - ✅ Centralized model configuration in backend